Skip to content

 Course Overview

 This is the first of two companion courses in complete dentures.
-The second course, DENTPC 572 Complete Dentures 2, is a fall-quarter course.
+The second course, DENTPC 572 Complete Dentures 2, is an autumn-quarter course.
 In both these courses, students learn the laboratory and clinical steps in the fabrication of complete dentures for edentulous patients.

 Learning Objectives